Bobby Bowden, led Florida State football dynasty, dies at 91

 Bobby’s son, Terry, confirmed to The Associated Press that his father died at home in Tallahassee, Florida, surrounded by family early Sunday morning.

-“It was truly peaceful,” Terry Bowden said in a text message to AP.
+“It was truly peaceful,” Terry Bowden said in a text message to The AP.

 “I’ve always tried to serve God’s purpose for my life, on and off the field, and I am prepared for what is to come,” Bowden, a devout Christian, said at the time.
 “My wife, Ann, and our family have been life’s greatest blessing.
 I am at peace.”

-Bowden was beloved by Seminoles fans, respected by his peers and throughout his life one of the most accessible stars in college football.
-His home number was listed in the Tallahassee phone book for years.
+Bowden was beloved by Seminoles fans, respected by his peers and throughout his life one of the most accessible stars in college football. .

 With Southern charm and wit, Bowden piled up 377 wins during his 40 years as a major college coach, from tiny Samford — his alma mater, then known as Howard College — to West Virginia and finally at Florida State, where he went 315-98-4.
 The Seminoles were a force during his 34 seasons as coach, winning 12 Atlantic Coast Conference championships and national titles in 1993 and 1999.